derrandz/gemini-dht-spec/Routing-Algorithm-And-Structure.md

   * A message has a n bits long destination ID
   * A message has a n bits long sender ID

+(_To learn more about messages, please refer to [Messages In The Overlay](https://github.com/pokt-network/hydrate/wiki/Messages-In-The-Overlay)_)

 To route a message M, node N does the following: